raspberrypilearning/doodle-detector/en/step_5.md

 --- task ---

 + Create a new sprite using the 'Paint' option.
-Name your sprite 'Canvas'
+Name your sprite 'Canvas'.
 ![Add a new sprite using paint, and name it canvas](images/new-sprite.png)

 --- /task ---